 At BestReviews, we want to help you sort through these tough purchasing decisions.
 You can count on us to point you in the right direction every time you’re faced with a choice between products.
 We interview experts, study consumer data, and test products in our labs in order to identify the top five contenders in any given category.
 And we never accept free samples from manufacturers, as our goal is to provide honest, unbiased product reviews you can trust.

 After many hours of research, we identified the top five inkjet printers available to consumers.
 Each delivers an unrivaled combination of features, performance, and price.
-You can read about our favorite inkjet printers in the product matrix, above.
+You can read about our favorite inkjet printers in the product list, above.

 For an in-depth look at the important criteria that guided our research, please read the full review that follows.